Simple Dynamics for Plurality Consensus: Open Questions

 \section{Open Questions}

-Several interesting issues are still open on the majority consensus problem even when simple distributed models are considered.
-A first one is whether an updating rule exists that, by using some (small, i.e. $o(\log n)$) extra memory, can guarantee majority consensus in polylogarithmic time for any value of $k$.
-We suspect that this might be possible but at the ``cost'' of loosing the self-stabilizing property of the simpler dynamics such as 3-majority (remind the discussion in the Introduction): in other words, the use of some extra memory bits (that somewhat store ``local'' statistics about colors) might make dynamics much more susceptible to adversaries that can corrupt such bits at every round.
+A general open question on the plurality consensus problem is whether an \emph{efficient} dynamics exists that achieves plurality consensus in polylogarithmic time for any function $k=k(n)$.
+By \emph{efficient} dynamics for our adopted model, we mean any dynamics that requires small (i.e. $\mathcal{O}(\log n)$) memory, small random samples, and small message size.

-A more specific question about our simple distributed model is to explore what happens when the initial bias $s$ is smaller than the lower bounds assumed in our analysis.
-Notice that when $k$ is polylogarithmic, the required bias is only a polylogarithmic factor larger than the standard deviation $\Omega(\sqrt n)$ which is a lower bound for the initial bias to converge (w.h.p.) to the majority color.
-As for larger $k$, we cannot claim any stronger bound on the required bias, however, in Appendix \ref{app:initbias}, we show that there are initial configurations with bias $s = O(\sqrt{kn})$ for which the initial bias \emph{decreases} in a single round with constant probability.
-This result implies that, when the initial bias $s$ is ``slightly'' smaller than that assumed in our upper bound ($s \geqslant c \sqrt{ \min\{ 2k , (n/\log n)^{1/3} \} \, n \log n}$), the process may be \emph{non-monotone} w.r.t. the bias function $s(t)$.
-On the contrary, the fact that $s(t)$ is an increasing function played a key-role in the proof of our upper bound.
+A more specific question about our simple distributed model is to explore the case in which the initial bias $s$ is smaller than the lower bound assumed in our analysis (i.e. $s \geqslant c \sqrt{ \min\{ 2k , (n/\log n)^{1/3} \} \, n \log n}$).
+Notice that when $k$ is polylogarithmic, we required a bias which is only a polylogarithmic factor larger than the standard deviation $\Omega(\sqrt n)$: the latter is a lower bound for the initial bias to converge (w.h.p.) to the plurality color.
+As for larger $k$, we did not derive any stronger bound on the required bias, however, in Subsection \ref{app:initbias}, we have shown some initial configurations with bias $s = \mathcal{O}(\sqrt{kn})$ for which the initial bias \emph{decreases} in a single round with constant probability.
+This result implies that, when the initial bias $s$ is ``slightly'' smaller than ``ours'', the process may be \emph{non-monotone} w.r.t. the bias function $s(t)$.
+The fact that $s(t)$ is an increasing function played a key-role in the proof of our upper bound.
 So, under such a weaker assumption, if any upper bound similar to ours might be proved then a much more complex argument (departing from ours) seems to be necessary.